josifgrabocka/neuralwarp/README.md

-# Nerual Warp
+# Neural Warp

-A supporting website for the paper "NeuralWarp: Time-Series Similarity with Warping Networks"
+A supporting website for the paper "NeuralWarp: Time-Series Similarity with Warping Networks" https://arxiv.org/abs/1812.08306

 * We provide a direct link to one example dataset, located under folder shar
 * The code was tested on Nvidia GTX 1080 Ti GPU with the Anaconda installation of Python 3 dependencies